 But there are other reasons I’ve been writing fewer Manchild posts as of late.

-The first reason is that as someone who’s doing it earnestly, dating is time consuming–I simply haven’t had as much time to write (also, the final edits on Say Yes have taken a bulk of my free time).
+The first reason is that as someone who’s doing it earnestly, dating is time consuming–I simply haven’t had as much time to write.
 However, the larger point is that I find I don’t have much more to say.
-What happens with the women I’m seeing is between me and them, and otherwise, my process is working.
-Finally!

 What I can offer now is a general theory of dating that I think works pretty well.
 We’ll take this in steps, but I want to start with the most effective mental frame to have while dating…